|

 follow a shorter period of training whilst completing university level

-programmes.
-University level studies: University level first stage: The
+University level first stage:

 first stage consists of at least two years of a higher education study